pmfrancis/pmfrancis.github.io/_posts/2023-07-14-on-my-computer-issues.markdown

 Edit: I guess I should add that if you have any ideas re: diagnosis or what I should do that'd be a great help.

 Not going to proofread this, I'm typing this in a shitty web-based text editor on the toilet and it's longer than I thought it would be or want it to be.
 Ok bye.

+One more edit: I guess it makes some degree of sense to mention the things I have thus far tried, so:

+# What I've tried
+- Reflashing BIOS
+- Both possible combinations of using one of the two RAM sticks (this briefly seemed promising as I was able to boot into Windows for maybe two minutes, but it then froze and thus was likely a fluke)
+- Feeling fatalistic